MortezaAliyari/Multi-Robot-Gazebo-NaviStack/README.md

 # Multi-Robot-Gazebo-NaviStack
-This repo relate to multi mobile robots in Gazebo simulator.
-Based on Navigation stack packages, environment map is created and each robot is able to do motion planning. **Enter**
+This repo relates to multi-mobile robots in the Gazebo simulator.
+Based on Navigation stack packages, an environment map is created and each robot can do motion planning.
 ---
 If you like the project give me a star! :star: